Shell Accounts

 ssh -X shell.burble.dn42 -f 'xterm & xeyes'

-The shell servers include rclone which can be used to access the S3 object storage service.
+The shell servers include rclone which can be used to access

-See the S3 storage example for details.
+S3 storage example

 In general, as long as you are not risking the service or other users you should be ok.
 These services are provided free for your benefit, and the objective is to provide a fun, open environment for dn42 users.
 Please be considerate in your usage and remember that abusing the service just spoils it for everyone else.